 AND WAIT!
 There’s more!

-Right beside the parking lot for the pool is a new playground with areas for big and little kids.
+Right beside the parking lot for the pool is a great playground with areas for big and little kids.
 My 5-year was able to play on both sides and enjoyed the modern and funky GameTime products which included chains and ropes to climb, a really cool (and inclusive) spinning seat, four adult swings, and a tall (and a bit tricky to access) slide.
 He was all “I don’t think I can do this.”, but then he slowly, slowly made his way up.
 And you can see his triumphant smile in one of the pictures.
 Gad, he’s cute.

 Over in the toddler section is a neat climber with a wobbly not-a-slide to climb, ladders and rungs, monkey bars, and another climber with stairs and two itty bitty slides.
 He was very excited to show me the “tools” and loved the gear and construction theme that punctuated much of the equipment.
 Nearby are baby swings and the super fun Expression tandem swing.

 This could be a really fun whole or half day outing, and just the drive from Montreal’s West Island to here was lovely.
 I took highway 20 to the 30 (there’s a toll of around 3$) and drove along the river for a bit.
 I’ve got some other Beauharnois parks on the website so make a day of it and explore!

 Things to note:

 -The separate splash pad should be on from 9am-9pm.

 -Neither the playground nor the outside splash pad are fenced, and the play structures are rather close to the road.